 But putting IoT systems into place can be a complicated proposition, and fraught with hazards.
 Solutions may involve devices and technologies from many different vendors, requiring a good understanding of software and hardware and strategies to integrate them, as well as the risks associated with security, privacy, and the safety of those whose working and living environments are managed by these systems.

 In this course, you will learn how to apply Internet of Things technologies to solve real-world problems.
+You will:

 â€˘ Plan an IoT implementation.